lordofscripts/caesarx/docs/README.md

 * Supports custom casing rules (more details in the technical document).
 * Supports symbols and chained alphabets.
 * The command-pattern based API allows piping results into other commands.
 For example double-algorithm encryption or output grouping.
-* Supports grouping encrypted output in groups of 2/3/4/5 characters.
+* Supports grouping encrypted output in groups of 2/3/4/5 characters for CLI text encryption (message-based).
+* Supports **text file encrytion** in all algorithm modalities!
+You are not limited to short messages anymore.
 * Lots of test cases included

 |     | Show your support   |